Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • DASH: Aims to address hypertension or high blood pressure

-Sticking to this diet that entails a variety of fruits and vegetables provides anti-inflammatory and cognitive benefits—it can strengthen brain cell structure and help regulate anxiety and mood.
+Sticking to this diet, which incorporates a variety of fruits and vegetables to provides anti-inflammatory and cognitive benefits, can strengthen brain cell structure and help regulate anxiety and mood.

 intermittent fasting

-We know—fasting doesn’t sound like the most exciting thing.
+We know.
+Fasting doesn’t sound like much fun.
 But consider intermittent fasting.
-Not only can you achieve a healthy body composition, but you can also improve your brain health—all without strict dietary restrictions.
+Not only can you achieve a healthy body composition, but you can also improve your brain health, all without strict dietary restrictions.

-Intermittent fasting is a dietary lifestyle that comprises alternating periods of eating and fasting and limiting the number of hours you consume calories during the day or week.
+Intermittent fasting is a dietary lifestyle that consists of alternating periods of eating and fasting while limiting the number of hours you consume calories during the day or week.

 This metabolic switching:

 Falls in older adults are common.
-Conditions that become prevalent as we age (e.g., muscle weakness, osteoporosis, and balance and gait problems) make us more susceptible to falls.
+Conditions that become prevalent as we age (like muscle weakness, osteoporosis, and balance and gait problems) make us more susceptible to falls.

 The key ingredient to prevention?
 Exercise.
-We’re talking about:
+Specifically, we’re talking about:

 • Strength training